 Windham, Greene County

-Ten miles from Hunter Mountain, Windham, New York is another popular ski resort offering 54 visitors hiking trails and 6 terrain parks over 285 acres.
-With numerous workshops and lesson packages, it’s a great place for families and greenies alike to develop their slope legs.
+Ten miles from Hunter Mountain, Windham, New York, is another popular ski resort offering 54 visitors hiking trails and six terrain parks over 285 acres.
+With numerous workshops and lesson packages, it’s an excellent place for families and greenies to develop their slope legs.
 Not into skiing?
-Windham offers tubing, ice skating, and snowshoeing, as well as a mountain bike park, golf course, yoga, and spa facilities.
+Windham offers tubing, ice skating, snowshoeing, mountain bike park, golf course, yoga, and spa facilities.

 Twin Mountain